mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 A band of runners sneaks up on a a group of guards.
 A hell hound sneaks down an officer hallway, unnoticed by the runners until the hell hound engulfs one of them in flame.
 In these situations, one side of the battle gains surprise over the other.

 The GM determines who might be surprised.
 If neither side tries to be stealthy, they automatically notice each other.
-Otherwise, the GM compares the Agility  (Sneaking) tests of anyone hiding with the passive Intuition (Perception) [`10 + Intuition`] score of each creature on the opposing side.
+Otherwise, the GM compares the Quickness  (Sneaking) tests of anyone hiding with the passive Intuition (Perception) [`10 + Intuition`] score of each creature on the opposing side.
 Any character or critter that doesn’t notice a threat is surprised at the start of the encounter.

 If you’re surprised, you can’t move or take an action on your first turn of the combat, and you can’t take a reaction until that turn ends.
 A member of a group can be surprised even if the other members aren’t.